ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/odom/setup_odom_gz_classic.md

 ## Odometry Introduction

-The odometry system provides a locally accurate estimate of a robot’s pose and velocity based on its motion.
+The odometry system provides a locally accurate estimate of a robot's pose and velocity based on its motion.
 The odometry information can be obtained from various sources such as IMU, LIDAR, RADAR, VIO, and wheel encoders.
-One thing to note is that IMUs drift over time while wheel encoders drift over distance traveled, thus they are often used together to counter each other’s negative characteristics.
+One thing to note is that IMUs drift over time while wheel encoders drift over distance traveled, thus they are often used together to counter each other's negative characteristics.

-The `odom` frame and the transformation associated with it use a robot’s odometry system to publish localization information that is continuous but becomes less accurate over time or distance (depending on the sensor modalities and drift).
+The `odom` frame and the transformation associated with it use a robot's odometry system to publish localization information that is continuous but becomes less accurate over time or distance (depending on the sensor modalities and drift).
 In spite of this, the information can still be used by the robot to navigate its immediate vicinity (e.g collision avoidance).
 To obtain consistently accurate odometry information over time, the `map` frame provides globally accurate information that is used to correct the `odom` frame.

 As discussed in the previous guides and in [REP 105](https://www.ros.org/reps/rep-0105.html), the `odom` frame is connected to the rest of the system and Nav2 through the `odom` => `base_link` transform.
 This transform is published by a tf2 broadcaster or by frameworks such as `robot_localization`, which also provide additional functionalities.
 We will be talking more about `robot_localization` in a following section.